 - If family members are accompanying you in Canada, they require their own Canadian work permits if they wish to seek employment while you are enrolled full time in classes.
-They can apply for spouse open work permit from within Canada, after they have been admitted as visitors.
+They can apply for spouse/common-law partner open work permit from within Canada, after they have been admitted as visitors.

-- The spouse open work permit will be issued for the same length of time as the partner’s study permit.
+- The spouse/common-law partner open work permit will be issued for the same length of time as the student’s study permit.

 - A job offer is not required for this work permit.

-Your school-age children (elementary or high school) do not require study permits; however, study permits, rather than visitor records, can make the immigration process run smoothly especially if your child enters Canada without a parent.
+Your school-age children (elementary or high school) do not require study permits; however, study permits rather than visitor records can make the immigration process run smoothly especially if your children enter Canada without a parent.
 When entering Canada, your children should bring with them two years of their official school records in English or with a certified English translation.

 - All dependants (including children) requiring extension have to provide their own documents.